EthACKdotOrg/fogmail/README.md

 $ git submodule update
 ```

+**Note** it's possible you get some problems for two repositories: tor and dovecot.
+We're using our own version for now, as we had to modify them.
+Pull-requests are on their way.

 ### Start a Docker
 Ensure the Dockerfile points to the right template (it's a symlink in order to make it more human):